tp-link-extender/revival-archive/src/routes/about/+page.md

 # About

 <div class="content">
-The Revival Archive is dedicated to keeping track of active/defunct old brickbuilding private servers.
+<ins>The Revival Archive is dedicated to keeping track of active and defunct old brickbuilding private servers.</ins>

 We also review revivals on specific features such as: